Shrey-Srivastava21/Shrey-Srivastava21/README.md

 </h3>

 <h3 align="center">An aspiring Web & ML Developer.
-A Tech Geek with a passion of learning new technologies</h3>
+A Tech Geek with a passion of learning //New Technologies//</h3>

 - 🔭 I’m currently working on **AI Based Music Player[Sentiment Analysis]**👨‍